flanksource/docs/canary-checker/docs/scripting/gotemplate.md

 ### ASCII

 Generates a random string of a desired length, containing the set of printable characters from the 7-bit [ASCII](https://en.wikipedia.org/wiki/ASCII) set.
-This includes _space_ (' '), but no other whitespace characters.
+This includes _space_ (' '), but no other space characters.

 ```go
 {{ random.ASCII 8 }} // _woJ%D&K